 top of page

 Ramzi Fawaz is an award-winning queer cultural critic, public speaker, and educator.
 He is the author of two books including The New Mutants: Superheroes and the Radical Imagination of American Comics (2016), and Queer Forms (2022).
-His popular writing on feminist and queer media, American cultural politics, and superhero comics regularly appears in the LA Review of Books's online channels Avidly and The Philosophical Salon.
-In 2019-2020, Fawaz was a Stanford Humanities Center fellow.
-He is currently a Romnes Professor of English at the University of Wisconsin, Madison.
+With Darieck Scott he co-edited the award-winning special issue of American Literature, "Queer about Comics" (2018) and with Deborah E. Whaley and Shelley Streeby he co-edited Keywords for Comics Studies, which was selected as a Choice Outstanding Academic Title for 2022.
+Fawaz is a Professor of English at the University of Wisconsin, Madison, where he holds a Romnes Faculty Fellowship for advanced research in the humanities.

 News & Events